the-quetzal-community/.github/profile/README.md

-Lastly, we maintain a [Wishlist](https://the.quetzal.community/wishlist) of proprietary creative spaces, or closed creative bubbles (that lack the ability to export), that we hope to see either see either an alternative to, or a prompt release, under an approved Community License.
+Lastly, we maintain a [Wishlist](https://the.quetzal.community/wishlist) of proprietary creative spaces, or closed creative bubbles (that lack the ability to export), that we hope to see either an alternative to, or a prompt release, under an approved Community License.

 #### Note